-I marched into the hall where the king and his nobles were feasting, and I presented to them the youth who had fairly and truly won my heart.
+I marched into the hall where the king and his nobles were feasting, and I presented the youth who had fairly and truly won my heart.
 I said, “Here is a man who claims he can do more wonderful tricks than the Red Knight.
 Of course, we can all agree, he must be an imposter.”

 Turning to the Red Knight, I said, “You, Sir, have studied the art of magic.
 Will you please show this imposter how it’s done?”